 - Make sure to dress up warm.
 We were dressed in our ski gear and snow boots.
 We visited at 4 – 6 pm and as soon as the sun went down, the temperature dropped dramatically.
 The ski gear is also a good idea if you want to go tobogganing.

 - Make sure to try the spiral fried potato snack that you’ll see sold everywhere.
 They are delicious!!!
-Once they’re fried, you can sprinkle over various flavoured toppings – salt, paprika, chilli etc. They also had them at the bottom of our Syzmoskowa ski slope and were a great way to grab a quick, warm and very cheap snack.
+Once they’re fried, you can sprinkle over various flavoured toppings – salt, paprika, chili etc. They also had them at the bottom of our Syzmoskowa ski slope and were a great way to grab a quick, warm, and very cheap snack (did we mention Poland is one of the cheapest countries in Europe?).

 Accommodation near Snowlandia